Su Shi: Political exiles

+The final years

-After a long period of political exile, Su Shi received a pardon in 1100 and was posted to Chengdu.
-However, he died in Changzhou, Jiangsu after his period of exile and while he was en route to his new assignment in the year 1101.
+In 1100, Su received a pardon and was posted to Chengdu, after a long period of political exile.
+However, he died in Changzhou, Jiangsu after his period of exile while en route to his new assignment in the year 1101.
 Su Shi was 64 years old.
-After his death he gained even greater popularity, as people sought to collect his calligraphy, paintings depicting him, stone inscriptions marking his visit to numerous places, and built shrines in his honor.
-He was also depicted in artwork made posthumously, such as in Li Song's (1190–1225) painting of Su traveling in a boat, known as Su Dongpo at Red Cliff, after Su Song's poem written about a 3rd-century Chinese battle.
+After his death he gained even greater popularity, as people sought to collect his calligraphy, depicted him in paintings, marked his visit to numerous places with stone inscriptions and built shrines in his honor.
+He was also depicted in artwork made posthumously, such as in Li Song's (1190–1225) painting of Su traveling in a boat, known as Su Dongpo at Red Cliff, after Su Song's poem written about the 3rd-century battle.